 - Native Studies

-Engineering students: the certificate can be earned by counting program electives, complementary studies electives, and impact of technology on society courses.
-Please consult this guide to learn which courses are eligible by program.
+Engineering students can earn the certificate by counting program electives, complementary studies electives, and impact of technology on society courses.
+Please consult the engineering students guide to learn which courses are eligible in each program.

 How to Enroll